5 Front-end API

 5.1 Calling REST Services

 On the front-end, the class Server is what deals with the REST communications between the front-end and back-end.
-In it, there are a handful of methods that deal with the environment such as the back-end URL.
+In it, there are a handful of methods that deal with the environment, such as the back-end URL.
 All communications between the back-end and front-end are done with JSON.

-The way it works is the login service requires a username and password, and it returns a login token (uuid).
+The way it works is the login service requires a username and password, and it returns a login token (UUID).
 That token is used in all future calls, and it gets automatically invalidated after a certain amount of non-use time.
 There is no state kept on the back-end.
 Each REST call must login to the back-end with the provided token in order to be authenticated to communicate.

 The method used to communicate is named Server.call().
-It is passed the path to the REST service, the REST service method name, and a JSON object that is send to the back-end method.
+It is passed the path to the REST service, the REST service method name, and a JSON object that is sent to the back-end method.
 A Promise is returned that is used to obtain the result of the call.
 This can also be used with async/await.

 There is also a logout method that simply erases the login token so that future communications cannot occur.